 This odd combination is consistent with earlier experiments of Beckett, which reflect modes of reading and structural play of elements.
 Working with examples from both Post-Soviet states and western European countries, complex interrelationships and geo-political status are implied.

-In “Chunnel + Light Bulb Lolly” a BBC news article documents a dangerous online challenge in China, whereby one forces a whole light bulb-shaped sweet into their mouth, which then often gets stuck.
+In “Chunnel + Light Bulb Lolly” a news article documents a dangerous online challenge in China, whereby one forces a whole light bulb-shaped sweet into their mouth, which then often gets stuck.
 This is mounted on a reproduction of a door from a late 18th century farmhouse, which was demolished whilst building the Channel Tunnel, the only fixed link between the island of Great Britain and the European mainland.
 The piece was originally made to commemorate the first Brexit deadline, March 29, 2019.

 James Beckett’s work in diverse media examines subjects of a historical nature, from the development (and subsequent demise) of European industry, to the more metaphysical aspects of dowsing and voodoo.
 His constructions favour an obscure and rambling logic, often within a strict formalism reflecting the mechanisms of display.
 A sometimes-dubious approach to his subject matter entertains the historic as suspended in a state of constant re-interpretation, a portrayal of a world where anomaly and change are fundamentals.